 Why use exit slips?

 Exit Slips are great because they take just a few minutes and provide you with an informal measure of how well your students have understood a topic or lesson.
 They are a low-key way for all students to share their understanding before leaving your class and they provide you with actionable information on what students have learned and where you might need to tweak your instruction.

 Let’s listen as a middle school teacher discusses why and how she uses exit slips with her students.

 - At the end of your lesson or five minutes before the end of class, ask students to respond to a prompt you pose to the class.

 - As students leave your room they should turn in their exit slips to you or in a predetermined bin in your classroom.

-- Review the exit slips to determine how you may need to alter your instruction to better meet the needs of all your students and to see what students have learned.
+- Later, review the exit slips to determine how you may need to alter your instruction to better meet the needs of all your students and to see what students have learned.

-- Collect the exit slips as a part of an assessment portfolio for each student.
+- Exit slips can be collected and used as part of an assessment portfolio for each student.